As Putin ramps up his summer offensive in Ukraine, will he succeed?

 Because a democratic Ukraine enjoying cultural renaissance, freedom, and economic growth with lots of Russian speakers shows Russia’s population that there’s an alternative to the kleptocratic autocracy they currently endure.

-As the summer fighting season gets underway in the fourth year of Putin’s full scale invasion of its neighbour, Russia has clearly shifted its main effort to forever destabilising Ukraine.
+As the summer fighting season gets underway in the fourth year of Putin’s full-scale invasion of its neighbour, Russia has clearly shifted its main effort to permanently destabilising Ukraine.

 Ukraine doesn’t have the capacity to drive Russia out of its lands this year.
 But it is hanging on and by next year may find it has the upper hand as European aid begins to come through to replace the military support that the US has withdrawn.

 Donald Trump has provided no new military support this year.
-About $3.85 billion remains unspent from previous allocations – after that… nothing.
+About $3.85bn (£2.85bn) remains unspent from previous allocations – after that… nothing.

-Ukrainian military sources on the ground have reported a massive increase in the range and efficacy of Russian fiberoptic guided drones with a range up to 15 miles unspooling a filament of optical cable directly connected to an operator on the ground.
+Ukrainian military sources on the ground have reported a massive increase in the range and efficacy of Russian fibre optic guided drones, with a range up to 15 miles unspooling a filament of optical cable directly connected to an operator on the ground.

 The results have been very small advances by Russian troops, at enormous cost.
 Nato estimates that around 950 Russians are being killed every day.